matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 `client_secret` and `sid`.

-The homeserver should prevent a threepid being added to a user's account if it already part of another user's account.
+The homeserver should prevent a threepid being added to a user's account if it's already part of another user's account.
 However, the homeserver should not check for existing threepids when binding to an identity server.
 Identity servers do not enforce this requirement and neither should the proxying homeserver.